odiszapc/stem/README.md

 - Linux/Windows compatible (HotSpot JVM)
 - Low cost — store up to 200TB of data on storage node
 - Stray forward compaction with no overhead (it takes few hours to free up space after deletion of data on a 3TB disk)
-- Automated cluster re-balancing logic — join a new node to cluster and power on it
+- Automated cluster re-balancing logic — put into rack and power on
 - Data repairing process has no overhead while calculating deltas of data
 - Tolerance to disk fragmentation (pre-allocation of disk space)
 - True sequential writes